 Some background

 The MORE Act is one of several federal cannabis reform bills being considered by Congress.
-The House version is sponsored by House Judiciary Committee Chairman Jerry Nadler (D-NY), and the Senate version is sponsored by Vice President-elect Kamala Harris (while she served in the Senate).
+The legislation is sponsored by House Judiciary Committee Chairman Jerrold Nadler (D-NY).
+Leadership in the Senate is preparing to introduce a separate bill with similar aims.

 Serious criminal justice reform cannot begin in our country without ending the war on cannabis.The MORE Act would remove cannabis from the Controlled Substances Act, striking at the core of its harmful status in federal law, and it would provide essential restorative justice provisions to begin to undo decades of harm caused by prohibition.